4548

 NULL

-If you’re trying to sort out why your toilet isn’t operating right, start by familiarizing yourself with the basic workings of a toilet.
-Refer to the illustration below.
+If you’re trying to sort out why your toilet isn’t operating right, start by familiarizing yourself with the basic workings of a toilet and toilet system.
+Refer to the toilet cross section diagram below.

 Diagram of a toilet plumbing system including internal parts and direction of water supply delivery.